Solar Panels & Cloudy Days: Will Your System Work in The Shade?

 These cells excite electrons and allow them to flow through the circuit, which creates power.
 This process is called photovoltaic (PV) energy conversion.
 In short, solar panels convert photons (light particles) into electrons (electricity).

 The amount of sunlight you get depends on a few factors, including where you live, whether it’s raining or snowing, and what time of year it is.
 In general, your solar panels will produce more electricity during long summer days than shorter winter days.
+If you need solar panels installed in London contact Warma UK who are the UK leading solar panel installers London.
 But keep in mind that panels don’t work as well when they are partially covered by trees or other objects that cast shadows over them.

 Solar Panels In The Shade